-Anyone who is a substance abuser, e.g. drug addict, or process abuser, e.g. gambler—according to professionals who know about such things—will regularly engage in denial, lies and secrets.
+Anyone who is a substance abuser such as a drug addict, or process abuser such as a gambler—according to professionals who know about such things—will regularly engage in denial, lies and secrets.
 More recently understood is the shocking reality that family members or others in relationship with these addicts will also engage in denial, lies and secrets as enablers.
 In fact, it could be said that all involved are part of an addictive system which includes virtually everyone in the United States.
-You do want the truth right?
+You do want the Truth, right?
 Right?

 Our whole society is complicit in the denial, lies and secrets that also characterize and involve the entire family of an alcoholic, for example.
 In fact, that is exactly the point made by Anne Wilson Schaef in her book, When Society Becomes an Addict.
 These dysfunctional behaviors are manifesting in something even more serious than addiction—they are operating in the denial of reality itself—they are being used to choose and perpetuate P-B. The entire human family is enabling itself in a universal pattern of denial, lies and secrets.
 We have become victims of our own false-self survival strategy.

 “But those who live here, where the roads crawl with giant drilling trucks and there’s a well [there are nearly 5000 wells in Garfield County] over every rise, know those pits usually contain fluids used or released in the drilling process.
 Those fluids can include lubricants, acids and petroleum byproducts.
 [For example, the hydrocarbon benzene is a known carcinogen] Exactly what is in the fluids is a mystery.
-Federal regulations allow companies to keep the ingredients secret [emphasis ours].”
+Federal regulations allow companies to keep the ingredients secret.”[vi] (emphasis added)